aspose-tasks/Aspose.Tasks-Documentation/net/release-notes/release-notes-2015/aspose-tasks-for-net-8-8-1-release-notes/_index.md

 bugs have been fixed.
 Please see the list of changes below.

 ## **All Changes**
-All Changes

-Issue Type

-Key

-Summary
-# **Public API and Backwards Incompatible Changes**
-The following public classes were added:

-Class name

-Description

-The following public fields were added to existing classes:

-Field Name

-Description

-The following public properties were added to existing classes:

 |**Issue Type** |**Key** |**Summary** |
 | :- | :- | :- |
 |Task |TASKS-34220 |Implement reading/writing TableField.WrapText and TableField.WrapHeader fields to mpp format |